Building customisable forms - Beta

 - Anonymous - the form can only be completed by people who have received an invitation.
 In order to maintain anonymity, in ChurchSuite the responses will not show against the invitee.

-If Smart links are used (as described later), it's possible for forms to be pre-filled with selected data before completion by the respondent if Send Invite is used.
+If Smart links are used (see related article), it's possible for forms to be pre-filled with selected data before completion by the respondent when Send Invite is used.

-After clicking Save on an Add form or Duplicate form pop up, you will be taken to the form’s "View" page which summarises all the information which has been entered.
+After clicking Save, you will be taken to the form’s "View" page which summarises all the information which has been entered.
 A form is always created in Draft status and cannot receive responses until it has been published by selecting Publish.

-Once a form has been published, it can be set back to Draft status if you need to edit the content of the form, as the content of a Published form cannot be edited.
+Once a form has been published, it can be set back to Draft status if you need to edit the content of the form, as a Published form cannot be edited.